-Marketing messages may be subject to sending limits based on your project's Frequency Management settings.
+Marketing messages may be subject to sending limits according to your project's Frequency Management settings.

-To ignore the frequency cap, toggle this option.
-When enabled, this campaign skips Frequency Management rules and sent messages do not count towards frequency cap limits.
+To override the frequency cap, toggle this option.
+When enabled, this setting ignores Frequency Management rules, and sent messages do not count towards frequency cap limits.

 Frequency Management doesn't apply to transactional message types.